invrainbow/codeperfect/docs/content/overview/getting-started.md

 1. Download CodePerfect.zip (provided to you).
 Unzip this anywhere.

-2. Download the .cp95license file (provided to you), and place it in your home directory.
+2. Download the .cplicense file (provided to you), and place it in your home directory.
 You can open this directory by pressing <kbd>Win+R</kbd>
    and typing in `%USERPROFILE%`.